oda-hub/hugo-odahub/content/docs/guide-development.md

 * try to start the service `nb2service my-notebook.ipynb`
 * publish the workflow to RenkuLab in the dedicated group: https://renkulab.io/gitlab/astronomy/mmoda/
 * the workflow will be automatically installed in [MMODA](https://www.astro.unige.ch/mmoda)!

+### Add some verification test cases

+we will explain later how.

 ## Maintaining semantic coherence in workflow development progression: from jupyter notebooks to python modules, packages, API's